Luk-z/php-api-token-auth/readme.md

     "result" => true,
     "data" => [
         "id" => int, // userId
-        "emailSent" => bool, // whether the activation email is sent succesfully ]
+        "shouldSendActivationEmail" => bool, // whether an activation email should be sent ]
 ]
 ```